thewightrabbit/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
+Date created
-29th March 2022
+29/3/2022 README file

-##Project Title:
+Project Title:
-Bikeshare Project
+PDSND_Github_Udacity_Project

-##Description:
+Description:
-Explore bikeshare data for Chicago, New York City and Washington
+This project is about using GIT

-##Files used:
+Files used:
-chicago.csv, new_york_city.csv and washington.csv
+Bikeshare_Project

-##Credits:
+Credits:
-Thank you to the Udacity mentors for kindly and patiently answering my many questions!
+Udacity